gburgessiv/IRCBot/readme.md

 Marvin is a simple IRC bot, written in python.

 To activate him, you'll probably want to configure him first.
 Otherwise, he won't be very useful.
+To do this, rename the file "default.conf" to "marvin.conf", and edit it in your favorite text editor.
+You should probably at least give him a new nickname, and change the channels you want him to join.

 If you're new to IRC, you should read
 [this introduction](http://www.irchelp.org/irchelp/new2irc.html) before trying it out.
 I'd recommend installing XChat (or [Colloquy](http://colloquy.info) if you're on OS X).
 XChat can almost certainly be installed via your package